valohai/docs/source/core-concepts/parameters.rst

             type: float
             default: 0.9

-The above would generate the following commands by default:
+The above would generate the following command by default:

 .. code-block:: bash